-And here I return to a theme mentioned in other pages such as the Road to Skye and also my Loch Ness blog piece.
-Scotland has magnificent scenery in many places.
+And here I return to a theme mentioned in other pages such as the Road to Skye – basically that Scotland has magnificent scenery in many places.
 The area around Loch Ness has quite nice scenery.

 But where…if not Loch Ness?

-By the way, the chain of lochs – Ness, Oich and Lochy – that lie along the fault line, of which Loch Ness is the best known, were linked by the Caledonian Canal in the early 19th century.
+The chain of lochs – Ness, Oich and Lochy – that lie along the Great Glen fault line, of which Loch Ness is the best known, were linked by the Caledonian Canal in the early 19th century.

 Though originally conceived for commercial and even military purposes, the Canal is mostly used by leisure craft today.

 The Great Glen area was meant to benefit from a railway later in the 19th century as well – but the rivalry between competing railway companies put paid to this.

 Basically, the then Highland Railway was entrenched in Inverness, having got there via Perth and also, ultimately, via the east, and did not want any other line to sneak up on it via the Great Glen.